bitcoin-dot-org/Bitcoin.org/docs/assisting-with-translations.md

 ___

-## Getting started with the Translation Team
+## Getting Started with the Translation Team

 While the website itself is managed on [GitHub](https://github.com/bitcoin-dot-org/bitcoin.org/), the translations are handled through [Transifex](https://www.transifex.com/bitcoinorg/bitcoinorg/).
 This section shall explain the first steps on Transifex for new volunteers who want to help with translating bitcoin.org.